 Step 5: Consider Biohazard Waste Collection (If Available)

-Some areas offer special collection services for biohazardous household waste.
-If available, use these services for safer disposal of expired test kits.
+Some areas offer special collection services for biohazardous household waste or household hazardous waste.
+If available and recommended locally, use these services for safer disposal of used or questionable test kits.

-Hospitals and clinics handle medical waste differently; however, home-generated expired tests generally don’t require this level of disposal unless contaminated with blood or bodily fluids beyond normal testing samples.
+Hospitals and clinics handle medical waste differently; however, home-generated expired tests generally don’t require this level of disposal unless local rules say otherwise or the kit is contaminated with blood or unusual bodily fluids beyond normal testing samples.

 The Risks of Improper Disposal